By: Heather Keys

 Flores

-On the island of Flores, you will be able to see lush vegetation and waterfalls—notably the beautiful Poco do Bacalhau and Ribeira Grande waterfalls.
-The island’s unique species of flora and fauna make it a paradise for nature lovers—and for adventurers, Flores offers excellent opportunities for canyoning, diving, and exploring the island’s picturesque villages, such as Fajã Grande.
+On the island of Flores, you’ll be able to see amazing vegetation and waterfalls—notably the beautiful Poco do Bacalhau and Ribeira Grande waterfalls.
+The island’s unique species of plants and animals make it a paradise for nature lovers—and for adventurers, Flores has excellent opportunities for canyoning, diving, and exploring villages such as Fajã Grande.

 Corvo